Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Introduction

 \item \textbf{Charting tracking performance.} We quantitatively evaluate the performance of state-of-the-art tracking algorithms across three distinct datasets, each representing a different application domain, environment, motion, and tracking target with unique complexities, including representative IoT systems like autonomous vehicles and drones and human-in-the-loop systems such as XR.

-\item \textbf{Dataset characterization.} Building on observations from our quantitative evaluation across traditional, end-to-end learning-based, and hybrid tracking systems, we conduct a preliminary proof of concept data characterization.
+\item \textbf{Dataset characterization.} Building on observations from our quantitative evaluation across traditional, end-to-end learning-based, and hybrid tracking systems, we conduct a preliminary proof-of-concept data characterization.
 This analysis highlights the importance of understanding how dataset properties impact tracking performance and identifies potential adaptive solutions for specific environments and use cases. \end{enumerate}

 Unlike existing surveys that focus on specific applications or isolated aspects of tracking systems, our comprehensive evaluation empirically examines a broader range of scenarios and system types.
 This approach systematically presents challenges and performance bottlenecks across diverse contexts, providing a robust foundation for developing adaptable and reliable tracking solutions.
 These insights are especially valuable for XR applications, where tracking systems must adapt to the unpredictability of human behavior.
 By addressing current challenges and conducting proof-of-concept case studies, this paper serves as both a reference point for researchers and a springboard for future innovations in Visual SLAM tracking in XR and beyond.